 Only 6’4”, he says.
-This is followed by a rolling eye emoji.
+This was followed by a rolling eye emoji.
 When did you want to plan on coming by?
 Tomorrow looks nice, weather-wise.

 Tomorrow.
-I can’t commit to that.
+I couldn’t commit to that.
 Or the next day.
 Or the one after that.
-The last bout I had like this kept me in bed for three days straight.
-The earliest date I’m willing to risk making plans for happens to fall on the last day of the year.
+My last depressive bout like this had kept me in bed for three days straight.
+The earliest date I was willing to risk making plans for happened to fall on the last day of the year.

-Can’t escape the house until New Year’s Eve.
+Can’t escape the house until New Year’s Eve, I told her.
 I’m sure you already have plans, though.

 Yeah, sorry.
 I’m going to be super busy that day.
 You know, prepping with the girls.
 Selecting the perfect dress.
 Trying to pick which club is throwing the best party.
 And then I need to have a long, hard think about which of the many, MANY eligible bachelors I’m going to deign to smooch at midnight.

 Clubs?
-Is there some secret underground rave culture here that I’m not aware of?
-Or is she going out of town?
-Also, why am I suddenly fixated on who she’s thinking about kissing?
+Was there some secret underground rave culture up here that I wasn’t aware of?
+Or was she going out of town?
+And why was I suddenly fixated on who she was thinking about kissing?

 Can we set a time closer to the day of?
-I can’t make a decision right now.
-Just trying to act normal in this conversation is taking every ounce of my willpower, and I’m almost drained.
+I asked.
+I couldn’t make a decision yet.
+Just trying to act normal in this conversation was taking every ounce of my willpower, and I was almost drained.

 Absolutely!
 I’ll text you the night before.

-I go to set the phone down and catch sight of my Twitter app before I do so.
-The bubble in the top right-hand corner of it says that I have over a thousand notifications.
+I went to set the phone down and caught sight of my Twitter app.
+The bubble in the top right-hand corner of it said that I had over a thousand notifications waiting for me.

 “I think it’s time to take another social media break,” Brian had suggested.
 “At least until this blowup with the commissioner dies down or you feel like you’re in a better place to interact with others online.”

-I tap the Twitter icon and hold.
-When the little (x) pops up to delete it, I hit it without hesitation.
-Next is Instagram.
+I tapped the Twitter icon and held it.
+When the little (x) popped up to delete it, I hit it without hesitation.
+Next was Instagram.
 Facebook.
 Snapchat.
-I remove each and every social media app from my phone.
-And then I move on to my news apps.
-I don’t think I’ve ever gotten a positive notification from one of them.
-It’s always headlines like “North Korea Threatens to Annihilate South Korea”, or “Twenty Killed in Latest Mass Shooting”.
+I removed each and every social media app from my phone.
+And then I moved on to my news apps.
+I didn’t think I’d ever seen a positive notification from one of them.
+It was always headlines like “North Korea Threatens to Annihilate South Korea”, or “Twenty Killed in Latest School Shooting”.

-Normally, I think it’s important to keep up with the news.
-To look, eyes wide open, at this world we live in.
-But right now, my mental health needs to be my priority.
+Normally, I thought it was important to keep up with the news.
+To look, eyes wide open, at this world we lived in.
+But right now, my mental health needed to be my priority.

-When I’m done mass-deleting, I toss my phone away, roll onto my side, and fall back asleep.
+Finished with my mass deleting, I tossed my phone away, rolled onto my side, and fell back asleep.

-The next day is a little easier.
-I get out of bed for a few hours.
-I don’t drink coffee or beer.
-I’m able to put down a decent lunch.
-My morning session with Brian goes well – we always switch to two-a-days when I have these episodes.
-Enough of the haze has cleared that I’m able to hear his logic.
-He’s right.
-Two week ago, when we first discussed it, he was very upfront about the pros and cons of cutting back on my dosages.
-I knew something like this might happen when we changed them.
+Two weeks ago, when we had first discussed it, he had been very upfront about the pros and cons of cutting back on my dosages, so I had known that something like this might happen when we changed them.
 At the time of that discussion, I thought the benefits outweighed the costs.
-I’m not sure if I still think so, but hopefully in the coming days I’ll feel better, and it will seem…well, not worth it, exactly, but maybe it won’t seem so bad when I’m on the other side of this.
+I wasn’t sure if I still believed that, but hopefully in the coming days I’d feel better, and it would seem…well, not worth it, exactly, but maybe it wouldn’t seem so bad when I was on the other side of this.

-Around lunch I crawl back into bed, exhausted.
+After lunch I crawled back into bed, exhausted.

-“My mom thinks I should get a dog,” I tell him.
+“My mom thinks I should get a dog,” I told him.